-Soundproof your fridge and freezer – How to reduce noise and create a quieter home environment
+Soundproof your refrigerator and freezer – How to reduce noise and create a quieter home environment

-Soundproofing and reducing noise from a fridge and freezer can make a big difference to home comfort, especially in open-plan layouts and smaller homes where background noise becomes more noticeable.
+Soundproofing and sound dampening a refrigerator and freezer can make a big difference to the comfort of your home, especially in open-plan and smaller homes where background noise is more noticeable.
 Compressors, fans, and refrigerant flows can generate constant and disturbing noise that affects the home environment.
 By taking the right measures, you can significantly reduce the noise level and create a more harmonious atmosphere.

-Here we go through the best methods for soundproofing fridges and freezers, which materials work best, and how to optimize the placement of your appliances to reduce noise.
+Here we go through the best methods for soundproofing refrigerators and freezers, which materials work best, and how you can optimize the placement of your appliances to reduce noise.

-Noise from a fridge or freezer can come from several sources, but the most common are:
+The noise from a refrigerator or freezer can come from several sources, but the most common are:

 Occurs when the compressor is running and the vibrations spread through the floor and walls.